 Experts are now saying that most important factors in preventative medicine are nutrition, quality relationships, and exercise.
 However, the majority of Americans don’t eat healthily nor do they exercise.
 The fact that most of us are following the Standard American Diet (SAD) and not exercising goes a long way towards explaining why our healthcare system is broken and why we spend billions of dollars on pharmaceutical drugs every year.

 Despite their habits, I believe that most people want to be healthy but just don’t know how.
-We’ve been sold a racket that being healthy means deprivation and hardship, that the only way to lose weight is to try extreme (and boring) diets that eliminate entire food groups, and slave away at sterile gyms – only to have our weight return the moment we ease up.
+We’ve been sold a false mythology that being healthy means deprivation and hardship, that the only way to lose weight is to try extreme (and boring) diets that eliminate entire food groups, and slave away at sterile gyms – only to have our weight return the moment we ease up.

 Choose exercise that you love